wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 Yet the indexing ones are more than enough to show the power of this mechanism.
 They are the main drive that makes Lua excellent to extend and prototype fast.
 This alone explains why the gaming industry has a wide use for Lua.

+{{< admonition edit >}}
+Updated diagrams, as I don't use Mermaid anymore.
+In fact, I used it only in this blog while using PlantUML and Mingrammer's diagrams everywhere else.
+Now they're all consistent.
+{{< /admonition >}}

 [spoons]: https://github.com/wwmoraes/spoons
 [docs-meta]: https://www.lua.org/manual/5.4/manual.html#2.4